 Network-based IDPSs typically offer extensive and broad detection capabilities.
-Most products use a combination of signature-based detection, anomaly-based detection, and stateful protocol analysis techniques to perform in-depth analysis of common protocols; organizations should use network-based IDPS products that use such a combination of techniques.
+Most products use a combination of signature-based detection, anomaly-based detection, and stateful protocol analysis techniques to perform in-depth analysis of common protocols; organizations using network-based IDPS products should ensure that they employ a combination of techniques.
 The detection methods are usually tightly interwoven; for example, a stateful protocol analysis engine might parse activity into requests and responses, each of which is examined for anomalies and compared to signatures of known bad activity.
 Some products also use the same techniques and provide the same functionality as network behavior analysis (NBA) software; see Section 6 for additional information.